b10815061/b10815061.github.io/_projects/1_project.md

 ---
 layout: page
 title: Virtual Room Reservation Assistant (VRRA)
 description: A mimic of online reservation system to multi-users use.
 Integrated with Google Authentication API and Google Calander API.
-This is the final project of Software Engineering CSXXXX.
+This is the final project of Software Engineering CS3025.
 img: assets/img/VRRA/MVC.png
 importance: 1
 category: school